 The Importance of Online Reviews

 Reviews are vital in Google’s eyes for local SEO.
 Google likes to promote credible websites and businesses that people like.
-For local businesses, the reviews people leave are just as good as a high SERP.
+For local businesses, the reviews that people leave are just as good as a high SERP.

 Online reviews not only help with your Google ranking, but they help build your business’ credibility within your community.
 For businesses like restaurants, nightclubs, and physicians having 5 stars on Google and Yelp is essential for gaining more traffic.